tautme/country-levels/docs/README_template.md

 id3's code is the country's id0 ISO code + a dash `-`  + 1-3 uppercase letters or numbers.

 As a special case, about 1% of id3 has an underscore + number postfix, to avoid duplicates.
 For example

 - **id3:AU-NSW_1159313299** refers to New South Wales, Australia
 - **id3:AU-NSW_1159313269** refers to Lord Howe Island.

 id0, id1, id2 have a tree-like hierarchy.
 You can see that in [export/id/id012.json](export/id/id012.json).

-This file also contains population data.
+Population data is included for id0, id1 and id2 levels.

-id3 means states / provinces / counties, one layer for each country. id3 jsons are split per country, you can find them in the [export/id/id3](export/id/id3) folder.
+id3 means states / provinces / counties, a single level for each country.

+id3 jsons are split per country, you can find them in the [export/id/id3](export/id/id3) folder.

 The source data for each level in the Natural Earth dataset is the following: